ipmstyle/inyong_test/TSDB 설치 메뉴얼.md

 ```sh
 $ nano startstop
 ```
-Please comment cancel the portion of the '#TSD_HOST=dns.name.of.tsd' and Enter the Ip address.(4~5 line)
+Please comment cancel the portion of the '#TSD_HOST=dns.name.of.tsd' and Enter the your PC ip address.(maybe 4~5 line)
 ```sh
 TSD_HOST=192.168.X.X
 ```